December 28, 2001 (link)

 I've been listening to a bunch of old Columbia-label tapes lately.
 You know the ones I mean -- white label, red block letters, usually no liner notes (and half the time with the tracks rearranged in some random order).
 So far I've dug out three self-titled albums -- Maynard Ferguson, David Gilmour, and Jefferson Airplane (their 1989 reunion album).
 They range, respectively, from cheesy-and-overblown-with-occasional-flashes-of-excitement, to dull proto-beer-commercial music with bad lyrics, to downright awful.
 I played the Ferguson a lot when I was 12 or so, but I've never really spent any time with the Gilmour or Airplane albums (i.e. they got one play each and then ended up in my "box of tapes I don't listen to"), and I can see why -- the Airplane album is nearly unlistenable.
 Much as I love Pink Floyd and early Jefferson Airplane (up to Volunteers or so), they and their members have both turned out some major-league crap.
 Why was it that no good band from the 1960s could make it through the eighties intact?
 Was there some law that said you had to dumb down your songs and compress the shit out of everything?
 At least Pink Floyd made it as far as The Final Cut -- an album which I quite like, even love -- before things really went south.

 Other than "Stout-Hearted Men", the other thing to catch my ear lately is the opening track on Invisible Soundtracks: Macro 2 (Leaf), "Aldrigpunkt" by Polyester Orkester.
 (Try this if that link doesn't work.)
 It's an attractive and sparse series of slightly aliased, spacious, chiming tones, slightly reminiscent of a cross between certain Super Nintendo music (especially the themes in Drakkhen) and Seefeel's great Succour album.
 Also good is To Rococo Rot's "Die Dinge des Lebens" ("The Things of Life"), which is a nice, restrained track built out of a very appealing set of looped chords in A-flat minor.
 This area of electronic music (i.e. quiet, understated, and sometimes-melancholy music like Arovane, late Seefeel, Datacide, and Boards of Canada's better moments) is one in which my preferences are often hard to define, but, like pornography and a certain Justice of the Supreme Court, I know it when I "see" it.
-Makes me wish I had a radio show -- I used to, back at Bennington, but at the time the station was too weak and inconsistent to build up any kind of an audience.
+Makes me wish I had a radio show -- I used to, back in college, but at the time the station was too weak and inconsistent to build up any kind of an audience.

 Some interesting links: first off, the Voice of America broadcasts, in about two dozen different languages, available in Realaudio format.
 From listening to a few different streams, it seems like most of the broadcasts tend to have similar programs, which could be an interesting opportunity for students of languages (inasmuch as you can infer a lot if you already know what the broadcast is more or less about).
 Also, have a look at this page full of news and information on Afghanistan, which in turn led me to Afghan News Network Services, which had a few stories I hadn't seen.